Causes: what can blood in semen mean?

 Blood in the semen: This is what the treatment looks like

 Treatment depends on the cause.
-In order to make the correct diagnosis, your doctor will ask you questions about your symptoms and your diet and lifestyle habits.
+In order to make the correct diagnosis, your doctor will ask you questions regarding your symptoms and your diet and lifestyle habits.
 In addition, blood pressure is measured and the ejaculate and urine are examined.
 In men over 40, additional laboratory tests are recommended to rule out tumors.

 For example, if there is mechanical damage, those affected should protect their genitals and refrain from sexual intercourse for a few days.
 In the case of infection-related inflammation, your doctor may prescribe antibiotics.
 If, for example, there are constrictions in the urethra or vas deferens, these can be removed with an operation.
 The same applies to malignant diseases, which are usually also treated with chemotherapy.